13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 To be a good leader, you have to mean what you say and say what you mean.
 Your word must be as good as gold.

 These days, average figureheads say one thing and do the exact opposite.
-A great leader has integrity and does what they say they will do.
+Great leaders have integrity and do what they say they will do.

-Competent Leaders understand right and wrong and how they should behave in their position.
+Competent Leaders understand right and wrong and how they should behave.

 A quality commander doesn’t have to be perfect or saintly but must adhere to the rules for the rest of the team to follow suit.

-Good chairman’s don’t lie and manipulate their people to get what they want because they understand the importance of truth and honesty.
+Good chairmen don’t lie and manipulate their people to get what they want because they understand the importance of truth and honesty.

-An acceptable leader knows that once trust is broken through lying and deceitful manipulation, the people will lose respect for them.
+An acceptable commander knows that the people will lose respect for them once trust is broken through lying and deceitful manipulation.

 They know their job is to improve the lives of their people and the nation, state, business, or Country they live or work in.